apache/opennlp/opennlp-extensions/opennlp-embeddings/TRAINING.md

 This module loads static embedding tables; it does not produce them.
 A table is distilled once from a sentence-transformer teacher, offline, in Python, and then loaded in the JVM as many times as you like.
 This walks through distilling one and assembling the directory `StaticEmbeddingModel.load` expects, using a multilingual SentencePiece model (bge-m3) as the worked example.

 The distillation tool is [Model2Vec](https://github.com/MinishLab/model2vec).
-It runs the teacher over its own vocabulary once, applies PCA and a Zipf weighting, and writes a flat per-token matrix.
+It runs the teacher over its own vocabulary once, applies principal component analysis (PCA) and a Zipf weighting (frequent tokens are down-weighted, after Zipf's law of word frequency), and writes a flat per-token matrix.
 There is no training loop and no labelled data; a distillation is minutes on CPU, not hours on a GPU.

 ## 1. Set up the distiller